fission/fission/Documentation/Architecture.md

 However, PoolManager only selects one pod per function, which is not suitable for serving massive traffic.
-In such cases, you should consider using NewDeploy as executor type of function.
+In such cases, you should consider using NewDeploy as an executor type of function.

 [1] The cold start time depends on the package size of the function.
 If it's a snippet of code, the cold start time usually is less then 100ms.

 #### NewDeploy

-NewDeploy creates deployment, service, and HPA for functions in order to handle massive traffic.
+NewDeploy creates deployment, service, and HPA for functions to handle massive traffic.

 NewDeploy watches the function CRD changes and creates a Kubernetes deployment,